Slippery Smooth Writing

 Trim the fat

-Obey the six rules unless your writing
+Obey the first six rules unless your writing

 is slippery, readable, and compelling.